About Ouarzazate & Region

 Ouarzazate has been unfailingly linked with cinema since 1984.
 Its climate, geographical situation and economic conditions have encouraged film studios to locate there.
 The sets of films such as Lawrence of Arabia and Asterix & Obelix: Mission Cleopatra or the Sheltering Sky and Gladiator can be visited at the Atlas Film Studios.

-You can't leave Ouarzazate without visiting the Tiffoultoute kasbah and the Ait Benhaddou Ksar.
-These remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 Kasbahs.
-The view from the impressive ksar (fort, plural ksour), which has been recognised by UNESCO as a World Heritage Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.
+You can't leave Ouarzazate without visiting the kasbahs at Tiffoultoute and Ait Benhaddou; these remarkable examples of traditional architecture give a foretaste of the famous Route of the 1000 Kasbahs.
+The view from the impressive Ksar of Ait Ben Haddou, which has been recognised by UNESCO as a World Heritage Site, is a magnificent panorama of the palm grove, the reg (stony desert) and the Atlas mountains.

 Tisselday is a lovely little hamlet about 1 hour north of Ouarzazate which is a very useful stop en route to/from Marrakech.
-There is a wonderful kasbah-style guest house perched above the valley and overlooking the road from on high, the "Kasbah" I Roccha.
+There is a wonderful kasbah-style guest house perched above the valley and overlooking the road from on high, the Guest House I Roccha.

 Known locally for its rose petals (which inadvertantly decorate the roadside) and outstanding pise (mud-brick) buildings we would recommend a stop here on any route around the south.
-The Skoura palm grove, where many other fruit trees grow: pomegranate, almond, apricot, date, fig and olive, is situated 42km east of Ouarzazate.
-It also houses several kasbahs, more and more impressive as you penetrate deeper and deeper into the palm grove.
+The Skoura palm grove, where many other fruit trees grow: pomegranate, almond, apricot, date, fig and olive, is situated 42 kilometres east of Ouarzazate.
+It also houses several kasbahs, more and more impressive as you penetrate deeper and deeper into the palmeraie.
 Not far away, near Toundout, there are must-see salt mines: you will see three colours of salt, red for drying meat, black for feeding livestock and white for cooking.